 Recommended Summer Itinerary for a Day out in Flagstaff

-I recommend stopping for a hearty breakfast at Horsemen’s Lodge early in the morning.
-Next, grab a great espresso drink at Late for the Train, conveniently located on Hwy 180 on the way to Snowbowl.
+Start your day out with a great espresso drink and breakfast burrito at Late for the Train, conveniently located on Hwy 180 on the way to Snowbowl.
 Enjoy a peaceful easy stroll along the Aspen Nature Loop, then take a relaxing ride on the Chairlift.
 After all this, you will be ready for lunch.
 Delhi Palace is one of the best Indian restaurants I’ve ever been to, not to mention a great carb heavy choice, which will help to prevent altitude sickness.
 Or head downtown and check out one of the many casual restaurants lining the street.
 It’s the perfect summer day out in Flagstaff!